amazr/cs3308_project/README.md

 4/21 | Added some frontend animations.
 Also adjusted the user registration page.
 Changed how the search bars on the frontpage are laid out.
 4/22 | Added a toast for invalid locations.
 Also adjusted how user responses are generated, createNewResponse is now able to check whether a user is logged in and autofill other such information.
 Changed the routing for the register page a little bit.
 4/22 cont. | Created a modal to display directions from user origin to the destination (the title of the card).
 This modal opens upon a user clicking on the card.
 This costs 0.014 dollars everytime a direction has been loaded, so use sparingly...
 If no origin has been selected by the user then the map will open as just a single place.
 Loading just a single place on the map is free.
+4/22 cont2. | Fixed some sizing issues with the map modal.
+Also added weather image icons for every kind of weather condition (including night images).
+These images come directly from openweather, and thus match all of their weather codes.

 ## Getting up and running:
 1. Clone this repo